St Elizabeth's Special School for Roman Catholic Epileptic Children, Much Hadham, Hertfordshire

 In 1911, there were 22 boys and 27 girls in the School, most of whom were voluntary cases; only one boy and three girls were under care as committed cases.
 There were 18 Sisters in residence, two of whom were trained nurses, and two certificated teachers.
 The Sisters were assisted in their work by a number of lay helpers, two trained nurses, one certificated teacher, one instructor in basket-work and chair-caning, and three maids.
 During the year, two new infirmary wards were added to the building.

-In 1929, the establishment also became a Certified School, allowing it to receive children boarded out by the poor law authorities.
+In 1929, the establishment also became a Certified School, allowing it to receive children boarded out from workhouses by the Poor Law authorities.
 It resigned its Industrial School certificate in April, 1932, but continued to operate as a Certified School — in 1935, its acccommodation for this purpose was 160 places.

 Now known as the St Elizabeth's Centre, the establishment continues to provide education, care and support services for those suffering from epilepsy.